Dharshan2007/Artificial_Intelligence_Is_The_FUTURE/projects.md

 ---
 # **Build a basic calculator using python**

-In this article, you will learn how to make a simple calculator that can do all of the four basic arithmatic operations (addition, subtraction, multiplication, division) based on the users need and input.
+In this article, you will learn how to make a simple calculator that can do all of the four basic arithmetic operations (addition, subtraction, multiplication, division) based on the users need and input.

 ## Input:
 ```python